Jermaine0Forbes/AvaWebsite/readme.md

 *Want to see more logs? visit* **logs.md**

-### 4/23/20
+### 4/29/20

 **Goals for the month**
 - Create the single product page[**done**]
-- Create fake data for products
+- ~Create fake data for products~
 - Make "add to cart" work
 - Create the "check out" page
 - Create transition pages

 **Currently**
-- Created the migrations for the models, now I need to add the fake data
+- I generated all the data for the tables, now I need to load the data when a customer clicks on a random product